JD.com Inc. (JD) Analysis & Forecast for 2021

 JD.com Inc. (JD): Who are the competitors?

 The company’s main competitors (and peers) include LightInTheBox Holding Co.
-Ltd. (LITB) that is trading 276.92% up over the past 12 months.
-Leju Holdings Limited (LEJU) is 82.21% up on the 1-year trading charts.
+Ltd. (LITB) that is trading 317.89% up over the past 12 months and Alibaba Group Holding Limited (BABA) that is 26.26% higher over the same period.
+Leju Holdings Limited (LEJU) is 89.70% up on the 1-year trading charts.
 Short interest in the company’s stock has fallen -7.81% from the last report on Jan 28, 2021 to stand at a total of 30.24 million short shares sold with a short interest ratio of 3.02.